codesqueak/SYWTWAM/docs/locking.md

 | OPTIONS       |                 |                    |                         |
 | PATCH         | Y               | Y                  | Y                       |

+For full information on the exact useage see [RFC-7232](https://tools.ietf.org/html/rfc7232#section-3.1)

 ##How to Evaluate If-Match
 ````